 Gary was a cofounder of Cavell, Mertz and its predecessor firms in 1989, after having worked with the engineering firm of Lohnes & Culver for nine years.
 Before coming to the Washington, DC area, he worked in New Orleans for several years in the radio and television industry in the areas of general and engineering management, facility design and construction, program production, and station systems development.
 He attended the University of New Orleans, has an EIT certification.
 Gary has also been a radio station manager in his home town of New Orleans, and has experience as a successful small market radio station owner/operator in central Pennsylvania.

-Gary has been appointed as Editor-in-Chief for the next (11th) edition of the NAB Engineering Handbook, was a contributing author for the 10th Edition of the NAB Engineering Handbook, and has published many articles on practical aspects of broadcasting and related technologies.
+Gary was honored with the NAB Engineering Achievement Award for Radio (2019).
+He also served as Editor-in-Chief for the 11th edition of the NAB Engineering Handbook, was a contributing author for the 10th Edition of the NAB Engineering Handbook, and has published many articles on practical aspects of broadcasting and related technologies.

 Gary also serves as a lecturer for, and is a faculty member of, the NAB Educational Foundation’s Broadcast Leadership Training Program and has been a lecturer for the NAB’s Broadcast Technology and Engineering Internship Program.
 He also has been a co-presenter for the past two years the day long “RF Bootcamp” during the Spring NAB convention, was a co-panelist in a session on TV/Radio Station Power Efficiency for an NAB Radio Show, lectured on the topic of leasing space on AM towers at the NAB Radio Show in Austin.
 For several years, Gary was also a lecturer for the Voice of America’s / International Broadcasting Bureau’s US Technical Training Institute (USTTI) assisting with the training of international broadcasters in studio and transmitter facility technologies.
 More recently, Gary was a panelist at the 2015 North American Broadcasters Association “Future of Radio Audio Symposium” at CBC’s Glenn Gould Studio in Toronto, Canada addressing the topic of revitalizing the AM broadcast band.